PrinceOfPuppers/qbot/README.md

 &nbsp;
 # BUILTIN TYPES
-List does not include standard python primitives
+List does not include standard python types or primitives.

 ## ProbVal
 qbot allows for the creation of probabilistic values (ProbVals) which are in essence a classical superposition of multiple possible values.
 They behave very similarly to standard variables in python, for example: